International trade set to shrink 27% in Q2 after April "nosedive", says UNCTAD

-International trade is set to plunge by 27% in the second quarter and by 20% for the year, as major sectors including the automative and energy industries collapse from the effects the pandemic, a United Nations agency said on Thursday.
+International trade is set to plunge by 27% in the second quarter and by 20% for the year, as major sectors, including the automotive and energy industries, collapse from the effects the pandemic, a United Nations agency said on Thursday.

 "Assuming persisting uncertainty, UNCTAD forecast indicates a decline of around 20% for the year 2020," the U.N.
-Conference on Trade and Development (UNCTAD) said in a report.
+Conference on Trade and Development said in a report.
 "Trade in the automotive and energy sector collapsed while trade in agri-food products has been stable."
+Trade in developing countries appears to have taken a "nosedive" in April, falling faster relative to developed countries, it said.
+Imports into developing countries fell by 19% in April while their exports shrank by 18%, it said.

+China appeared to have "fared better" than other major economies, with exports growing by 3% in April, but the recovery may be short-lived as imports and exports fell by 8% in May, it added.

 - READ MORE ON: